k-donn/plasmoid-wunderground/README.md

 ## Running

-Supply the name of the weatherstation (ie. [KGADACUL1](https://www.wunderground.com/dashboard/pws/KGADACUL1)) to the applet by clicking `Configure Wunderground`
+Supply the name of the weatherstation (ie. [KGADACUL1](https://www.wunderground.com/dashboard/pws/KGADACUL1)) to the applet by clicking `Configure Wunderground`.

+Also, input your coordinates and the widget will find the nearest station to you!

 ## TODO

--   [ ] Simplify using variables to keep track of state
 -   [ ] Organize folders for ui
 -   [ ] Add Units config settings